cocodelabs/palaver-irc-capability/Specification.md

 list.
 If it matches any of the following criteria, a push notification should not be sent to the client.

-- The message contains a any occurance of an `IGNORE-KEYWORD` matching should be done using a case-sensitive comparison using word-boundaries.
+- The message contains a any occurrence of an `IGNORE-KEYWORD` matching should be done using a case-sensitive comparison using word-boundaries.
 - The message is sent to a channel in `IGNORE-CHANNEL`.
 - The message is sent from a nick in `IGNORE-NICK`.